Mabami98/max-flow-algorithm/README.md

 # Max Flow Algorithms & Bipartite Matching

 This repository contains a set of C++ implementations related to network flow algorithms, focusing primarily on the **Ford-Fulkerson method** (via the Edmonds-Karp variant) and its application to **maximum bipartite matching**.
-The code was developed as part of a university course on algorithms and data structures.

 ---